The Principles of Taxation in Islam

-The revenues generated through Zakah and other taxes are regarded as a trust in the hands of the rulers of Islamic state.
-These should be utilized very carefully, keeping in view the goal of maximum benevolence of the society at large.
-Corruption, misappropriation and embezzlement in public money cannot be tolerated.
-This principle also implies ‘economy in the expenditure incurred’ on tax collection.
+The revenues generated through Zakah and other taxes are regarded as a trust in the hands of the rulers of an Islamic state.
+These should be utilized very carefully, keeping in view the goal of the maximum benevolence of the society at large.
+Corruption, misappropriation, and embezzlement of public money cannot be tolerated.
+This principle also implies ‘economy in the expenditure incurred’ in tax collection.

 As discussed above, the modern theory of public finance includes the following ‘additional’ principle, which is technical in nature and equally good for all economies, whether secular or Islamic.

 It requires that the taxpayer should be certain about the amount and/or rate of the tax, the time of payment and the authority to whom the tax is to be paid.
 It should be free from any ambiguity in these regards.

 Tax structure should be simple so that the common man understands it easily and self-assessment may be possible.

 This principle implies that the tax system should yield revenues sufficient enough to finance public expenditure easily.

 The tax system should be flexible and not rigid.
 In other words, tax revenues should vary directly with the level of economic activity.